Zohar

 The Zohar ('Splendor' or 'Radiance' (Note: The Biblical Hebrew word appears only in the vision of Ezekiel 8:2, "And I saw, and there was a figure with the appearance of fire [in MT; other versions, a man]; the appearance of his loins and below, fire; his loins and above, like the appearance of zohar, like the look of hashmala", and in Daniel 12:3, "The sages will yazhiru like the zohar of the sky, and those who make the masses righteous, like stars forever and ever.")) is a foundational work of Kabbalistic literature.
 It is a group of books including commentary on the mystical aspects of the Torah and scriptural interpretations as well as material on mysticism, mythical cosmogony, and mystical psychology.
 The Zohar contains discussions of the nature of God, the origin and structure of the universe, the nature of souls, redemption, the relationship of ego to darkness and "true self" to "the light of God".

 The Zohar was first publicized by Moses de León (c.
-1240 – 1305 CE), who claimed it was a Tannaitic work recording the teachings of Simeon ben Yochai (Note: In the Zohar and later works which adopt its stylings, ben Yochai is usually called "bar Yochai" in the Aramaic fashion.
+1240 – 1305 CE), who claimed it was a Tannaitic work recording the teachings of Shimon ben Yochai (Note: In the Zohar and later works which adopt its stylings, ben Yochai is usually called "bar Yochai" in the Aramaic fashion.
 However, as a Palestinian Tannaitic sage, he is properly called "ben Yochai," as he is in genuinely ancient texts without exception.) (c.
 100 CE).
 This claim is universally rejected by modern scholars, most of whom believe de León, also an infamous forger of Geonic material, wrote the book himself between 1280 and 1286.
 Some scholars argue that the Zohar is the work of multiple medieval authors and/or contains a small amount of genuinely antique novel material.
 Later additions to the Zohar, including Tiqqune hazZohar and Ra'ya Meheimna, were composed by a 14th century imitator.

 Language

 Zoharic Aramaic

 According to Gershom Scholem and other modern scholars, Zoharic Aramaic is an artificial dialect largely based on a linguistic fusion of the Babylonian Talmud and Targum Onkelos, but confused by de León's simple and imperfect grammar, his limited vocabulary, and his reliance on loanwords, including from contemporaneous medieval languages.
 The author further confused his text with occasional strings of Aramaic-seeming gibberish, in order to give the impression of obscure knowledge.
+While acknowledging that Zoharic Aramaic did not develop organically from any preexisting dialect, some recent scholarship argues that Aramaic was chosen for literary or mystical purposes, not merely to disguise the forgery.